piku/piku/README.md

 **Q:** Why not just use `dokku`?

 **A:** I use `dokku` daily, and for most of my personal stuff.
-But the `dokku` stack relies on a number of `x64` containers that need to be completely rebuilt for ARM, and when I decided I needed something like this (March 2016) that was barely possible - `docker` itself is not fully baked for ARM yet, and people are still trying to get `herokuish` and `buildstep` to build on ARM...)
+But the `dokku` stack relies on a number of `x64` containers that need to be completely rebuilt for ARM, and when I decided I needed something like this (March 2016) that was barely possible - `docker` itself is not fully baked for ARM yet, and people are still trying to get `herokuish` and `buildstep` to build on ARM.

 [pi]: http://www.raspberrypi.org
 [dokku]: https://github.com/dokku/dokku